Mitigate Risk. Obtain the Most Value from Your Assets.

-Through its use, organizations can greatly improve their ability to make knowledgeable, fact-based decisions for preserving assets (through maintenance), renewing assets (through replacement), or upgrading those assets for longer life (refurbishment).
-The condition assessment can determine if it will be possible to “fix the problem” (ensure the function and performance standards are met as determined by RCM) – If it doesn’t, then the remedy might require asset replacement or refurbishment.
+Using CA, your organization can greatly improve your ability to make knowledgeable, fact-based decisions for preserving assets (through maintenance), renewing assets (through replacement), or upgrading those assets for longer life (refurbishment).
+The condition assessment can determine if it will be possible to “fix the problem” (ensure the function and performance standards are met as determined by RCM).
+If it doesn’t, then the remedy might require asset replacement or refurbishment.

 Determining Remaining Life of an Asset

-Aladon recommends a CA on the assets and systems that have been in service for a long time, in some cases still operating beyond their useful life as specified by the manufacturer.
-Aladon CA methodology consists of two distinct processes, a Qualitative Assessment (through interviews and observation) and a Quantitative Assessment (data driven), which can be done simultaneously or subsequent to one another.
+We recommend a CA on the assets and systems that have been in service for a long time, in some cases still operating beyond their useful life as specified by the manufacturer.
+Our CA methodology consists of two distinct processes, a Qualitative Assessment (through interviews and observation) and a Quantitative Assessment (data-driven), which can be done simultaneously or subsequent to one another.

 The condition assessment includes the review and analysis of the information and data collected in the two assessment processes (qualitative and quantitative) in order to determine or estimate remaining asset life.
 Where no data exist or when data integrity is questionable, the Qualitative Assessment is sometimes the only process used to determine the asset condition.
 Alternatively, where some data exist, the two assessment processes are weighed to provide a realistic review of the asset condition at the time.